Career Advice

 Pro- Your Boss May Appreciate It

 Most managers want to know what’s going on when they’re out of earshot.
-Managers are not typically privy to “water-cooler” talk and appreciate when others make them aware of situations that could cause issues for the company (and them).
+Managers are typically not privy to “water-cooler” talk and appreciate it when others make them aware of situations that could cause issues for the company (and them).

 This may be especially true if most people in the office know what is happening (except for your manager).
 It’s likely your manager will be the last to know (not ideal) if you don’t let them know what is going on.